Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The selection of a Managed Service Provider (MSP) is one of the most important IT decisions.
 Choosing the wrong provider will cost you frustration, productivity, and money—and migrating to a new one is expensive and painful.
 A good MSP becomes your strategic partner.
 A bad one is a problem you pay for every month.

-You've chosen an MSP.
-The fees seemed reasonable, the sales person was nice, and the contract is signed.
+You selected an MSP.
+The fees looked good, the sales rep was nice, the contract is signed.

 One year later?

-Support no longer responds promptly.
+Support no longer responds on time.
 Tickets are passed around.
-Server updates aren't proactively planned.
-You need a new MSP - but now you're dependent.
+Server updates are not planned proactively.
+You need a new MSP - but now you are dependent.
 The migration costs more than the annual savings.

-(Does this sound theoretical?
-It's not.
+(Does that sound theoretical?
+It isn’t.
 We see this regularly.)

-A good MSP isn't just "IT support".
-It's a strategic partner.
+A good MSP is not just "IT support."
+It is a strategic partner.

 That means:

 Proactive, not reactive.
-It doesn't just inform you when the server is offline.
-It prevents the server from going offline.
+They don’t only notify you once the server is offline.
+They prevent the server from going offline.

 Understands your business.
-It knows your critical systems.
-It knows when your peak business time is.
-It doesn't plan updates on Friday night before a launch.
+They know your critical systems.
+They know when your peak business periods are.
+They don’t schedule updates on Friday evening before a launch.

 Communicates clearly.
-You understand what it's saying.
+You understand what they are saying.
 Not just tech jargon, but real explanations.

 Scales with you.
-If you grow from 20 to 100 employees, it can grow with you.
-Without everything needing to be renegotiated.
+If you grow from 20 to 100 employees, they can grow with you.
+Without everything having to be renegotiated.

 Most Swiss SMEs with 10-300 employees benefit massively from a good MSP.
 But "good" is the key word.

 How many servers do you have?
-Cloud, on-premise, hybrid?
-What uptime do you need - can your business afford to be offline for an hour or not?
+Cloud, on-premises, hybrid?
+What uptime do you need - can your business be offline for an hour or not?
 Do you have compliance requirements (GDPR, ISO 27001)?

 Write it down.
 One page is enough.

 (Sounds trivial, but most companies skip this step.
-They listen to pitches and then decide - without knowing what they're actually evaluating.)
+They listen to pitches and then decide - without knowing what they are actually evaluating.)

 3. How important is local presence?

-If something critical breaks - do you want to call someone in Switzerland?
+If something critical breaks - do you want to call a person in Switzerland?
 Or is a call center okay?

 Does the MSP have experience with your tech stack?
-If you use VMware and it only knows Hyper-V - problem.
-Ask specifically: "How many customers with similar infrastructure do you support?"
+If you use VMware and they only know Hyper-V - problem.
+Ask specifically: "How many customers with a similar infrastructure do you support?"

 Every MSP will give you three satisfied customers.
-That's normal.
-But ask for customers who are similar in size to you and work in your industry.
+That’s normal.
+But ask for customers that are similar in size to yours and operate in your industry.

 And then call them.
-The questions that count:
+The questions that matter:

-- What is the everyday support quality like?
+- What is the day-to-day support quality like?

-- What was the worst experience - and how did the MSP react?
+- What was the worst experience - and how did the MSP respond?

-This is the part that many underestimate.
-The contract determines whether you'll be a happy customer or trapped.
+This is the part many underestimate.
+The contract determines whether you are a happy customer or trapped.

-Watch out for: - Lock-in period: 12-36 months is normal.
-But afterwards, it should be cancellable monthly. - Hidden lock-ins: Hardware contracts that run longer than the main contract.
-Licenses you can't take with you. - Price increases: Can the MSP increase without your consent?
+Pay attention to: - Lock-in period: 12-36 months is normal.
+But after that, termination should be possible monthly. - Hidden lock-ins: Hardware contracts that run longer than the main contract.
+Licenses you cannot take with you. - Price increases: Can the MSP increase prices without your consent?
 Max.
-3-5% per year is common. - Offboarding: What happens when you terminate the contract?
+3-5% per year is common. - Offboarding: What happens if you cancel?
 How long does migration take?
 Does it cost extra?

 Service Level Agreements (SLAs)

 99.9% availability sounds good.
-But what happens if the MSP doesn't meet this?
+But what happens if the MSP does not meet it?
 Are there service credits?
-Termination rights?
+A right to terminate?

 An SLA without consequences is just a promise.